Counter-Strike Deathmatch with Large-Scale Behavioural Cloning: Agent Design

-Following experimentation, we found that predictions for certain actions -- reload, jump, fire -- rarely exceeded the 0.5 threshold so were seldom selected the by the argmax policy, so the agent selects these probabilistically.
-Meanwhile, selecting movement keys and mouse movement probabilisitically produced jerky, unnatural movement, so these are selected via argmax.
-(Though if the agent is immobile for more than three seconds, it reverts to probabilistic selection for all actions.)
+Selecting movement keys and mouse movement probabilisitically produced jerky, unnatural movement, so are selected via argmax.
+Certain actions -- reload, jump, fire -- seldom exceed the 0.5 threshold required to be chosen by argmax, so are selected probabilistically.

-Since the agent only outputs actions 16 times a second, mouse movement can appear very jerky, and we artificially increase this to 32 times a second by halving the mouse input magnitude and applying twice with a short delay.
-We automate `resetting of decals' (e.g. remove bullet holes) every five seconds to reduce visual clutter, as was also done during data collection.
+With actions being applied 16 times a second, mouse movement can appear stilted.
+In recorded gameplay demos, this is artificially increased to 32 by halving the mouse input magnitude and applying twice with a short delay.